 The cognitive component helps people change thinking patterns that keep them from overcoming their fears.
 Specifically, this therapy identifies unrealistic beliefs and helps individuals develop more objective ways of thinking that make stress and anxiety more manageable.
-For example, a person with panic disorder can learn that the panic attacks are not really heart attacks as previously feared.
+For example, a person with panic disorder can learn that panic attacks are not really heart attacks as previously feared.
 The behavioral component seeks to change people’s reactions to anxiety-provoking situations.
 A key element of this component is exposure, in which people confront the things they fear.
 A person with social phobia, for example, may be encouraged to spend gradually increasing time in feared social situations without giving in to the temptation to flee.
-In some cases the individual will be asked to deliberately make what appear to be slight social blunders and observe other people’s reactions.
-Generally through the use of exposure techniques, real-life outcomes are not nearly as harsh as feared, and the person’s social anxiety diminishes.
+In some cases, the individual will be asked to deliberately make what appear to be slight social blunders and observe other people’s reactions.
+Generally, through the use of exposure techniques, real-life outcomes are not nearly as harsh as feared, and the person’s social anxiety diminishes.

 Antidepressants for anxiety

 A number of medications that were originally approved for treating depression have been found to be effective for anxiety disorders as well.
-If your health care professional prescribes an anti-depressant, you will need to take if for at least a few weeks before symptoms begin to fade.
+If your healthcare professional prescribes an anti-depressant, you will need to take it for at least a few weeks before symptoms begin to fade.
 Some of the newest of these antidepressants are called Selective Serotonin Reuptake Inhibitors (SSRIs).
 These medications act in the brain on a chemical messenger called serotonin.
 Some people report feeling mildly nauseated or jittery when they first begin taking SSRIs, but those symptoms usually disappear over time and are lessened by gradual increases in dosage.
 Others may experience sexual or other side effects on these medications.
 Adjusting the dosage or switching to another SSRI is usually helpful in these circumstances.

 Benzodiazepines can relieve anxiety symptoms relatively quickly and have few side effects, although drowsiness can be a problem.
-They are sometimes used to treat generalized anxiety disorder, panic disorder and social phobia.
-Benzodiazepines may be useful for short term treatment, but because of the potential for decreased effectiveness over time and the risk of physical dependence, they are not generally appropriate for ongoing use.
+They are sometimes used to treat generalized anxiety disorder, panic disorder, and social phobia.
+Benzodiazepines may be useful for short-term treatment, but because of the potential for decreased effectiveness over time and the risk of physical dependence, they are not generally appropriate for ongoing use.

 Buspirone (BuSpar), a member of a class of drugs called azapirones, is a newer anti-anxiety medication that is used to treat generalized anxiety disorder.
 Possible side effects include dizziness, headaches, and nausea.
-Unlike the benzodiazepines, buspirone must be taken consistently for at least two weeks to achieve an anti-anxiety effect.
+Unlike benzodiazepines, buspirone must be taken consistently for at least two weeks to achieve an anti-anxiety effect.

 Beta-blockers, such as propranolol, are often used to treat heart conditions but have also been found to be helpful in certain anxiety disorders, mainly social phobia or performance anxiety.
 When a feared situation, such as giving an oral presentation, is known in advance, a beta-blocker may be taken beforehand to help keep your heart from pounding, your hands from shaking, and other physical symptoms from developing.
 Regular, daily doses of beta-blockers are not recommended due to the risk of side effects.
 Also, they don’t address the psychological components of anxiety.

-When you undergo treatment for an anxiety disorder, you and your health care professionals will be working as a team.
+When you undergo treatment for an anxiety disorder, you and your healthcare professionals will be working as a team.
 Together, we will find the approach that is best for you.
 If one treatment doesn’t work, the odds are good that another one will.